samjaninf/stelace/README.md

 - Booking calendars
 - Flexible listing types and workflows
 - Validation steps
-- User ratings & public accounts
+- User ratings & public profiles
 - Gamification
 - Messaging
 - Emailing
 - Angular templates
 - Translations
+- Backoffice with admin rights
+- API
+- Webhooks
 - …

 ## Environment
-### Install environment
+### Install

 Instructions are given for Ubuntu 16.04 LTS but should not vary so much in other Unix environments.
 #### Install Node.js